blabla1337/skf-flask/cloudformation/README.md

 ### 1. Create an SSL certificate for the Security Knowledge Framework

 You will need an SSL certificate before you can set the SKF up in AWS.
-If you already have a wildcard certificate you will be able to use that, otherwise you'll need to do the following:
+If you already have an appropriate certificate in your account (perhaps you've already set it up or you have a wildcard) you will be able to use that, otherwise you'll need to do the following:

 1. create/purchase an SSL certificate
 2. use the AWS CLI tool to upload it to AWS